Kozea/WeasyPrint/docs/api_reference.rst

 WeasyPrint can use any font that Pango_ can find installed on the system.
 Fonts are automatically embedded in PDF files and are subset by default to only include the glyphs used in the PDF.
-Subsetting is done with Harfbuzz-Subset_ when available on the system, or by the slower fontTools_ library as a fallback.
+Subsetting is done with hb-subset_ when available on the system, or by the slower fontTools_ library as a fallback.

 Pango_ always uses Fontconfig_ to access fonts, even on Windows and macOS.
 You